LICS Social Services Hours

 Get Help From LICS

-LICS is able to provide food for those in need by offering a balanced variety of non-perishable items, fresh veggies and produce, both at our food pantry in Lexington and via our mobile food pantry.
+LICS is able to provide food for those in need by offering a balanced variety of non-perishable items, fresh veggies, breads and chicken, both at our food pantry in Lexington and via our mobile food pantry.
 We offer two ways for individuals and families to receive food.
 In a true crisis situation, an individual or family can come in and request food to fill their pantry.
 For individuals on Social Security, Disability, or receiving Veteran’s Assistance, we offer a monthly food program, Food for Living or FFL, to help supplement groceries.

 Clothing is a necessity, and unfortunately is often one of the most needed items when a family has growing children, aging parents, or a disaster strikes.
 Because of our Thrift Shop on campus, LICS is able to provide assistance to families in need by providing the basic clothing, shoes, and undergarments needed for every day- in addition to ‘back to school’, job interviews, and more.